zamiang/node-mta-service-status/README.md

 This project aims to make it easy to query the MTA service status file.

-Currently, it allows you to query this crazy file by individual line ('Q12', 'C') and get back sane json. var MTA = import('mta-service-status');
+Currently, it allows you to query this crazy file by individual transit line and get back sane json. var MTA = import('mta-service-status');

 ``` javascript